 There is a definite correlation between drinking more and losing weight.
 This could be because of the body’s inability to accurately decipher the difference between hunger and thirst.
 It could also be because, with increased consumption of calorie-free water, you tend to drink less sugary drinks and sodas.
 And less sugar in the diet will definitely help you lose weight.

 Research has also found that drinking more water on a daily basis does moderately increase metabolism.
 It can also help to reduce constipation, increase skin hydration, and reduce the risk of urinary tract infections and kidney stones.
+To make your water drinking much safer and easier, try the portable countertop reverse osmosis system.

 It makes sense that hydration levels and heart health could be linked